-The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain at least 5% of the current year's expenditures.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.
+The Board of Directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
+The policy is that the District shall maintain a target goal of 12.5% of the prior year's General Fund expenditures to address potential District needs.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of unassigned fund balance.

-NOTE 16: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS
+NOTE 16: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS - BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS

-457 Plan - Deferred Compensation Plan
+457 Plan - Deferred Compensation Plans

-District employees have the option of participating in a deferred compensation plan as defined in §457 of the Internal Revenue Code that is administered by the state deferred compensation plan, or the District.
+District employees have the option of participating in a deferred compensation plan as defined in Section 457 of the Internal Revenue Code that is administered by the state deferred compensation plan.